keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-`Validated` contains the term you want or the reason you didn’t get it.
-Realistically, we could fail to receive a `User` for three or more reasons related to `username`, `email`, and `password` all being invalid, which implies that term `E` represents one or more instances.
+`Validated` contains the valid value you want or the invalid error reason for why you didn’t get it.
+Realistically, we could fail to receive a `User` for three or more reasons related to `username`, `email`, and `password` all being invalid, which implies that term `E` represents one or more instances of `E`.
 Let’s define an applicative instance for `Validated` and see what arises:

 :::{.numberLines}
 ```scala